Tail Hedging for RIAs

 Why Clients Respond

-Loss aversion isn’t a theory.
-It’s a measurable bias that drives real behavior.
+Loss aversion is a measurable bias that drives real behavior, not a piece of academic theory.
 Behavioral finance research consistently shows that losses are felt roughly twice as strongly as equivalent gains.
 Your clients feel this whether or not they know the term.
-For more on how this shapes portfolio decisions, see the piece on the psychology of protection.
+For more on how it shapes portfolio decisions, see the piece on the psychology of protection.

 A client who knows they have explicit downside protection behaves differently.
 They’re less likely to panic sell during a correction.
 Less likely to call you at 6 AM demanding an explanation.
 And they won’t second-guess the equity allocation that you both know is right for their time horizon.